isomerpages/astar-srion/_2025-conference/Speakers' Biographies.md

 and Fellow of the NUS Teaching Academy.
 He is Adjunct Professor of NUS, NTU (Singapore) and Concurrent Professor of Fudan University (Shanghai, China).</p>
-<p>Professor Hor graduated from Imperial College (<a href="http://B.Sc" rel="noopener noreferrer nofollow" target="_blank">B.Sc</a>.(Hon)) and University of Oxford (D.Phil.),
+<p>Professor Hor graduated from Imperial College (B.Sc.(Hon)) and University
-and did postdoctoral work in Yale University before he joined NUS.
+of Oxford (D.Phil.), and did postdoctoral work in Yale University before he joined NUS.
 He was a Humboldt Fellow (Munich and Muenster), Commonwealth Fellow (Liverpool) and Anthony Mason Fellow (UNSW).
 He is the Fellow of the Singapore National Academy of Science and European Academy of Sciences.</p>
 <p>Among his accolades are the NSTB Young Scientist Award, ASEAN Achievement
 Award, the first SNIC Distinguished Chemistry Service Award, and numerous fellowship such as Humboldt, Commonwealth and ASAIHL.
-For his achievements and contributions, he was conferred <a href="http://D.Sc" rel="noopener noreferrer nofollow" target="_blank">D.Sc</a>. by the University of London, and numerous academy fellowships, including the European Academy of Sciences, Royal Society of Chemistry, Singapore National Academy of Science, Singapore National Institute of Chemistry and NUS Teaching Academy, among others.
+For his achievements and contributions, he was conferred D.Sc. by the University of London, and numerous academy fellowships, including the European Academy of Sciences, Royal Society of Chemistry, Singapore National Academy of Science, Singapore National Institute of Chemistry and NUS Teaching Academy, among others.
 His services included being the President of the Federation of Asian Chemical Societies, President of the Singapore National Institute of Chemistry (SNIC),